Agile Testing: Best Practices, Benefits, Drawbacks, and More

 3. Communicate actively with the team.
 Testers are expected to communicate face-to-face with developers and business analysts to ensure they stay on track and don’t make costly mistakes.

 4. Be courageous.
-Testers should have the courage to speak up if they believe fixes are necessary for the project’s success, even when developers don’t think so.
+Testers should have courage to speak up if they believe fixes are necessary for the project’s success, even when developers don’t think so.

 5. Use less documentation.
-The main strength of the agile approach to testing is simplicity.
+The main strength of agile approach to testing is simplicity.
 Instead of writing endless instructions that traditional testing is known for, in agile environments, testers are mainly focused on current customers’ demands.

 6. Ensure continuous improvement.
-Testers practicing Agile should always strive to improve themselves and broaden their skills.
+Testers practicing agile should always strive to improve themselves and broaden their skills.

 7. Be quick to adapt to changing requirements.
-Testers’ ability to adapt to the changing needs of the market is another important principle, which separates Agile from other approaches.
+Testers’ ability to adapt to the changing needs of the market is another important principle, which separates agile from other approaches.

 8. Have high self-organization skills.
 While agile teams do not lack team leads and managers, they provide greater autonomy, requiring testers to be highly organized in order to take the lead in their decisions and actions.